-h.
+g.
 Continuing in Internship/Practicum.

 i.
-Once students have been admitted to internship/practicum, continuing is not automatic, but is decided by the MAS-MFT faculty on a semester-by-semester basis and is dependent on the student's performance per the evaluation of the internship supervisor and MAS-MFT faculty.
-In rare circumstances, students who do not demonstrate sufficient clinical competence, conscientiousness, responsibility, or who commit ethical violations of the AAMFT Code of Ethics (see Appendix D) program policies and/or agency policies may be prohibited from continuing in internship/practicum or in the MAS-MFT program.
-Students are expected to adhere to the policies and procedures of the MAS-MFT program, the internship agency and the AAMFT Code of Ethics at all times they are representing the agency or ASU in clinical activities that impact client welfare.
+Once students have been admitted to internship/practicum. continuing is not automatic, but is decided by the MAS-MFT faculty on a semester-by-semester basis and is dependent on the student's performance per the evaluation of the internship supervisor and MAS-MFT faculty.
+In rare circumstances, students who do not demonstrate sufficient clinical competence, conscientiousness, responsibility, or who commit ethical violations of the AAMFT Code of Ethics (see Appendix D) program policies and/or agency/clinic policies may be prohibited from continuing in internship/practicum or in the MAS-MFT program.
+Students are expected to adhere to the policies and procedures of the MAS-MFT program, the internship agency/clinic and the AAMFT Code of Ethics at all times they are representing the agency/clinic or ASU in clinical activities that impact client welfare.
 If the internship supervisor or MAS-MFT faculty become aware of the student committing any ethical or policy violation, the MAS-Faculty and, if appropriate, the internship supervisor, will devise a formal Action Plan for the student to meet the requirements of a satisfactory standard.
 All parties will sign the Action Plan and a deadline for complying with the requirements will be specified.
-Examples of policy violations include but are not limited to: violating the agency or program dress code, failing to attend scheduled sessions or groups for clients,
+Examples of policy violations include but are not limited to: violating the agency/clinic or program dress code, failing to attend scheduled

-- failing to report at the internship site when scheduled, failing to notify the internship site supervisor in the case of an emergency absence or failing to complete clinical documentation within the agency deadlines. - ii.
+- sessions or groups for clients, failing to report at the internship site when scheduled, failing to notify the internship site supervisor in the case of an emergency absence, failing to spend adequate time at the internship site each week or failing to complete clinical documentation within the agency/clinic deadlines. - ii.
 If a student fails to cooperate with devising an Action Plan or fails to comply with an Action Plan and deadline, the student will be recommended for withdrawal from the program.
-A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
-In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development. - iii.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - iii.
 Completion is also dependent upon the student remaining in good standing with state requirements to keep and maintain a Fingerprint Clearance Card.
 If a student's Fingerprint Clearance Card is revoked by the state for any reason, the student will not be permitted to continue working at the internship site and will be recommended for withdrawal from the program.
-A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
-In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development. - i.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - h.
 Completion of Internship/Practicum.
-During the semester the student anticipates meeting the required number of client contact hours (typically the Fall semester of Year Two)5; the student should initiate a meeting with the supervisor to discuss active cases.
-Clients wishing to continue therapy will need to be transferred to another therapist, which should be determined in consultation with the supervisor in accordance with agency protocol.
+During the semester the student anticipates meeting the required number of client contact hours (typically the fall semester of Year Two)8; the student should initiate a meeting with the supervisor to discuss active cases.
+Clients wishing to continue therapy will need to be transferred to another therapist, which should be determined in consultation with the supervisor in accordance with agency/clinic protocol.
 The student should then schedule a follow-up meeting with MAS-MFT faculty to keep them informed of the internship/practicum completion timeline. - i.
-If a student completes the required number of 300 client contact hours early in the final semester, the student must continue the internship until the end of the semester, including spending 10-15
+If a student completes the required number of 300 client contact hours early in the final semester, the student must continue the internship until the end of the semester, including spending a minimum of 10-15 hours per week at the internship site and completing 8-10 direct client contact hours per week and obtaining clinical supervision.